Department of Adult Education

 High School Equivalency Testing

-Testing is scheduled monthly on the Southeastern Technical College Economic Development Center campus in Vidalia, and the Swainsboro campus in Swainsboro.
-A person must be 18 years old or older and out of high school to take the GED exam.
+Testing is scheduled monthly on the Southeastern Technical College Economic Development Center campus in Vidalia and on the Swainsboro campus.
+A person must be eighteen years old or older and out of high school to take the GED exam.
 A valid driver's license or other approved identification is required.
-The cost of testing is $160 for the complete battery of test (4) or $40 per section.
+The cost of testing is $184.00 for the complete battery of tests (4) or $46 per section.

-Sixteen and seventeen year olds must enroll in an adult education program to apply for under-age testing.
-The Application for Under-Age Testing is signed by the instructor after the student meets certain enrollment criteria, as explained in the program orientation.
+Sixteen and seventeen-year-olds must enroll in an Adult Education program to apply for under-age testing.
+The Application for Under-Age Testing is signed by the instructor after the student meets specified enrollment criteria, as explained in the program orientation.
 The request for testing will be sent to the program administrator for approval and then to the Office of High School Equivalency in Atlanta for final approval.

 To register and pay for Pearson Vue computer-based testing, visit the Pearson Vue website at www.ged.com.
-Payment may be either a debit or credit card.
+Payment can be a debit or credit card.

 Adult Education Class Locations